 Flat on my back in the scorching desert sand staring through dust covered motorcycle helmet at my still achingly beautiful bone stock vermillion Honda ST1300 upside down in barbwire fence some 15 feet away, my last clear memory being riding her down the freeway at over 90 miles/hr thinking I was getting much too hot and needed to exit, it’s all together fitting that my first coherent thought was a cucumber laden, “This is no mere pickle, this is very, very, bad.”

 Extraordinary beasts motorcycles.
 I’ve owned three bikes in my life and ridden more.
 “Son,” my red and white 1973 Honda CB350 starter bike was purchased gently used in the early 80s.
 He burnt up in the Mohave Desert heat south of Barstow when I uncorked the ill-advised idea to ride him from Salt Lake City to the 1984 Los Angeles Summer Olympics.
-Dead at a freeway exit gas station, my eldest brother Bob scurried out in Dad’s two door Chevy Monty Carlo, pitched Son into the trunk, tucked me in the back seat then darted us back to Los Angeles in time to take our reserved seats among the rest of the family at the bronze metal soccer match between Italy and Yugoslavia (Yugoslavia won).
+Stranded at a freeway exit gas station, my eldest brother Bob scurried out in Dad’s two door Chevy Monty Carlo, pitched Son into the trunk, tucked me in the back seat then darted us back to Los Angeles in time to take our reserved seats among the rest of the family at the bronze metal soccer match between Italy and Yugoslavia (Yugoslavia won).
 Though pleased to be watching an Olympic soccer match with family, the unruffled ease Bob displayed dashing to my rescue in the family car was compelling reminder that I, a legal adult but a few months shy of 21, nonetheless remained young and small.

 “M’Lady,” my maroon 1982 Honda GL500I Silver Wing was purchased in the box new from an overstock dealer in Los Angeles as I had no way home from the 84 Olympics and needed another bike.
 Honda’s experiment in one person touring, she was a strange bird but served me well including Salt Lake origin southeast touring loop well into New Mexico, Salt Lake origin northeast touring loop well into Oregon and occasional trips back and forth to the parents’ home on the California coast north of San Francisco.
 She even filled in as my only form of transportation for several months one light snow winter making work commutes and supermarket trips until I could procure more appropriate seasonal transportation.